‘Teen Mom 2’ Star Leah Messer Opens Up About Split From Boyfriend: ‘I Wish Him The Best’

 As previously reported by Inquisitr, Leah explained, “If I date someone my age, they don’t get my life.
 They don’t understand three kids, they don’t want any part of that, actually.”

 Viewers were introduced to Leah on her Season 2 episode of 16 and Pregnant.
-On the episode, Leah and her then boyfriend, Corey Simms, found out they were expecting twins together.
+On the episode, Leah and her then-boyfriend, Corey Simms, found out they were expecting twins together.
 Leah gave birth to the twins in December 2009 and they continued to share their journey on Teen Mom 2.
 Leah and Corey married, but they eventually divorced.

 Leah then moved on with a man named Jeremy Calvert.
 The couple married and had one daughter together.
 They eventually divorced as well.